KRMisha/Makefile/README.md

     3. In the window which pops up, click "Install" and follow the instructions.
 - Windows:
     1. Install Mingw-w64 via [SourceForge](https://sourceforge.net/projects/mingw-w64/).
-    2. Add the path to Mingw-64's `bin` folder to the Windows `PATH` environment variable.
+    2. Add the path to Mingw-64's `bin` directory to Windows's system `PATH` environment variable.
         > For Windows & Mingw-w64, you will need to use `mingw32-make` instead of `make` each time the `make` command is used in this README.
     3. Install Git Bash by installing [Git for Windows](https://git-scm.com/downloads).
         > For Windows, you will need to use **Git Bash** over PowerShell or cmd.exe each time the `make` command is used in this README.